robbkidd/chef_hostname/README.md

 end
 ```

-Aliases can also be added to the line that hostanme adds to /etc/hosts:
+Aliases can also be added to the line that hostname adds to /etc/hosts:

 ```ruby
 hostname node.name